Totally vegan cream cheese? Heck yeah! It’s not only possible…it’s delicious too! This dreamy dairy-free cashew cream cheese will make you a believer!

 - Stir-ins of choice, such as chives, roasted garlic, veggies, strawberries, sun-dried tomatoes, or roasted red peppers

-Place the cashews, lemon juice, and salt into the bowl of a food processor.
+Place the cashews, 1 tablespoon of lemon juice, and salt into the bowl of a food processor.

 Blend until smooth, stopping to scrape down the sides of the bowl as needed.
 Add a tablespoon or two of water to thin the mixture as needed.